StuartJMackintosh/clean-site/README.md

       url: https://www.linkedin.com/in/stuartjmackintosh/
       icon: linkedin

-if ypu want a favicon, set this in _meta.md.
-If unset, no favicon will be served.
+To provide a 48x48 favicon, set the path and name in _meta.md.
+If unset, a default favicon will be served.
 favicon: %assets_url%/images/favicon.ico

-blogdir: blog #if subfolder exists with this name, showlist of articles, newest first showing title, desc, author, date
+TODO: blogdir: blog #if subfolder exists with this name, showlist of articles, newest first showing title, desc, author, date

+## Pages

+Simply add pages to the folder and the title will appear in the menu, unless property ```hidden: true``` is set

 ## Templates